Oxlip/cc2538-firmware/README.md

 PlugZ - Contiki
 =====

-Contiki OS for PlugZ uHub, uSwitch, uSense and other devices..
+Contiki OS for PlugZ uHub, uSwitch, uSense and other PlugZ devices.

 View build status at http://162.243.149.135:8080/